veryeli/tesseract/data/about.md

 # our core practice

+our practice is more an attitude towards time than a rigid set of practices. people who greet the sunrise or celebrate the waking of their loved ones or practice profound rest periodically are defining a rhythm. syncretism, the practice of combining traditions in locally specific ways, is the only way to create a living relationship to time.

 **ritual** core to the practice is stepping out of colonial metronomes and into the rhythms immanent around us. these practices are contextual: rituals may include greeting or bidding farewell to the sun; honoring new and full moons, equinoxes and solstices. existing rituals may run even deeper than those we coin together; all paths are syncretic.

 **community** everyone contains a unique piece of God, and to know one another in our own rhythms is to approach God. sharing communal meals, creating safe shelter, and keeping one another safe and free is just as important as ritual.